 Häntzschelstiege, Via ferrata path in Sächsische Schweiz-Osterzgebirge, Germany

-Rudolf Häntzschel built this climbing route in the 1960s without official permission.
-It was originally named after resistance fighter Herta Lindner but was later renamed after its creator.
+Rudolf Häntzschel built this climbing route in the 1960s without official permission, driven by his personal passion for climbing.
+The path originally carried the name of resistance fighter Herta Lindner before being renamed after its creator.

 The community of curious travelers